-The fiscal year 2018 other postemployment benefit (OPEB) revenue represents the College's proportionate share of OPEB expenses under GASB 75.
-This non-cash revenue is a direct offset of the OPEB expenses that were recognized in fiscal year 2018.
+The fiscal years 2019 and 2018 other postemployment benefit (OPEB) revenue represents the College's proportionate share of OPEB expenses under GASB 75.
+This non-cash revenue is a direct offset of the OPEB expenses that were recognized in fiscal years 2019 and 2018.
 See note 11 for additional information on OPEB.